 Florida has its own set of sentencing guidelines for certain criminal charges.
 If you have been charged with a crime, it is likely you may receive penalties as small as fines to consequences as severe as significant jail time.
 One of the most important things to do is to immediately seek legal counsel.
-An experienced defense attorney like Nellie L. King can either negotiate a reasonable sentence and thus avoid a long hearing or argue for as minimal penalties as possible.
+An experienced West Palm Beach sentencing attorney like Nellie L. King can either negotiate a reasonable sentence and thus avoid a long hearing or argue for as minimal penalties as possible.
 As a former public defender, Attorney King will represent your case holistically and ensure that the facts of your charge are heard and reasonably addressed.

 In Florida, a criminal sentence consists of a written judgment regarding the person’s guilty conviction and a sentencing order outlining the penalties the person will have to serve.
 The terms and conditions that a judge will impose at a sentencing hearing will depend on whether the defendant has: